Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 2. Fill out the registration form, then click **Create Account**.

 3. A registration link will be sent to the email address you registered.
-Click the verification link in the the registration email.
+Click the verification link in the registration email.

 4. Create a password for your account.

 If your admin has enabled auto-approve, you can log into the Dev Portal immediately after setting a password.
 For more information on auto-approving registration, read the [set up auto-approval for developer access as an admin](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/) documentation.

 If auto-approve is not enabled, an admin has to review and approve your request manually.
 All manually approved developers are notified via email upon gaining access to the Dev Portal.
-To learn more about about the manual approval process, read the [manual approval](/konnect/dev-portal/access-and-approval/manage-devs/#approve-dev-reg) documentation.
+To learn more about the manual approval process, read the [manual approval](/konnect/dev-portal/access-and-approval/manage-devs/#approve-dev-reg) documentation.

 ## Login/Register with SSO {#sso}
 {:.badge .enterprise}